Retirement Budget Planner

 A Note on Accuracy

-The cost-of-living estimates used in this planner are based on averages for each country and lifestyle level.
-Actual costs can vary significantly depending on the specific city, neighborhood, and your personal spending habits.
-Use this tool as a starting point for planning, and research your chosen destination in more detail before making any decisions.
+Cost-of-living estimates are based on averages for each country and lifestyle level.
+Actual costs vary by city, neighborhood, and personal spending habits.
+Use this tool as a starting point, and research your chosen destination in more detail before making decisions.

 Frequently Asked Questions